danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

 1. Go to **Performance Recommendations** under **Intelligent Performance**

-   The first time you run this service, it will show no recommendations, and advice you to perform and analysis.
+   The first time you run this service, it will show no recommendations, and advice you to perform an analysis.
 Click on the **Analyze** option

    ![Image0186](Media/image0186.png)

 1. Analyze the database

-   Change the database to *adventureworks* and click on **Analyze**
+   Change the database to *adventureworks* and click on **Analyze**.

-   It can take a few minutes for the analysis to complete
+   It can take a few minutes for the analysis to complete.

    Notice a couple of things:
    - First, it recommends not to perform the analysis when the server is under high load, this is because the analysis will need to evaluate your database and that will most likely produce additional I/O and CPU.
 We will ignore this recommendation for lab purposes.